nvaccess/nvda/readme.txt

 To create a portable archive, type: scons portable
-The archive will be placed in the current directory.
+The archive will be placed in the output directory.

 To build an installer, type:
 scons installer
-The installer will be placed in the current directory.
+The installer will be placed in the output directory.

 Optionally, the build can  be customised by providing variables on the command line:
 	* version: The version of this build.
-	* isRelease: Whether this is a release version.
+	* release: Whether this is a release version.
 	* publisher: The publisher of this build.
 	* certFile: The certificate file with which to sign executables.
+	* outputDir: The directory where the final built archives and such will be placed.
+	* targetArchitectures: The target architectures that NVDA should support.
+Possible values are all, x86 and x86_64.
+This should generally be left as the default.

 For example, to build an installer with a specific version, you might type: scons installer version=test1